 Galtastaðir-fram

-Galtastaðir-fram is located between the Jökulsá river in Dalur and Lagarfljót river.
+Galtastaðir-fram is located between the Jökulsá river in Dalur and the Lagarfljót river.
 A dirt road leads to the farm, road no 927 off road 925.

 Sænautasel turf house